akshitgupta29/CodeClinic_Python/README.md

 # MachineLearning

-This is the repository for all the Machine Learning and Data Science code that has been written by me.
+This is the repository for all the Python, Machine Learning and Data Science related code and some documentations that has been written by me.